GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

     image: postgres:9.6
 ```

-We also need to expose the Postgres service within our cluster.
+For the Flask app to talk to the Postgres server, it needs a Kubernetes `service` opening the port within the cluster.
 That’s defined in `postgres/service.yaml` with highlights:

 ```
 spec: